Editor’s note: This article has been updated to properly attribute language that appeared on aft.org.

 It’s funny, because I actually got into Dobbins, which was a special-admission school.
 I do sometimes think, ‘What would my life have been like had I attended Dobbins?’
 I thought I wanted to be an architect and Dobbins had a great architectural program at that time.
 I visited Germantown and remember saying, ‘I don’t want to get up at 5:30 in the morning to catch the train and the bus over.’
 So while I was at Germantown making my decision, a brother walked up in an Air Force uniform and recruited me to Germantown’s Junior Air Force ROTC there.
 At that time I was looking for structure.
 The program entailed two days a week of full uniforms, military ranks, and drill team and color guard drills.
 And that is what sold to me to attend Germantown.
 I don’t regret it at all.

-Academic leaders say lessons Black male teachers bring to the classroom go far beyond academic content and pedagogy.
+As a writer for the American Federation of Teachers wrote, “lessons Black male teachers bring to the classroom go far beyond academic content and pedagogy.”
 Do you agree?

 100%.
 I do think, especially in the school district, that is becoming even more diverse.
 And young people, who may not come from our communities, may also not look like us.
 I think it would benefit us all for young people to see an iteration of a Black man who breaks a lot of the cultural norms.
 A lot of the stereotypes that have been put forth, growing up, you hear Black men are hyper-masculine and hyper-violent.
 It’s beneficial to all to see a Black man who is both caring and nurturing.
 That is a lesson that can be taught that can have profound impacts.
 Impacts that can be life saving.
 For example, somebody who was taught by a Black male may grow up to be a police officer, and perhaps they may make a different decision informed by the humanization via a memory of having a Black man as a teacher.
 I had four Black male teachers in my formative years in my school.
 I’d like to think that they made a huge impact on my life.